How Damian Thomas Helps Independents Dominate The Digital Music Realm - Merlin

 What are some of the challenges in digital streaming that you work to help KARTEL artists and clients overcome?

 The main challenges are the obvious ones.
 The DSPs receive thousands of tracks a day and sometimes not all tracks will pick up editorial support.
 Often, it’s about managing expectations.
 Being involved with DSPs for many years and acting as an interface between the DSP and the client/label/artist, I try to convey that it’s not just about getting into playlists.
 We must work hard to build fans and drive streams from outside of the DSP platforms.
 That might mean through a good social strategy or digital advertising campaign.
 We need to build a story and try to provide information and data that is succinct and compelling.
-We need to stay on top of what is happening at the DSPs and all the new opportunities that are happening all across the digital landscape from TikTok to Facebook, Amazon to Deezer.
+We need to stay on top of what is happening at the DSPs and all the new opportunities that are happening all across the digital landscape from Snap to Facebook, Amazon to Deezer.
 As streams at the DSPs become more algorithmic, we need to work with the available tools to help our artists drive streams.

 “Being involved with DSPs for many years and acting as an interface between the DSP and the client/label/artist, I try to convey that it’s not just about getting into playlists.
 We must work hard to build fans and drive streams from outside of the DSP platforms. “